CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

     > &#128221; You will notice a couple of warnings in yellow since the compiler detects that the script runs many operations synchronously and does not wait for a reply of the operations.
 You can ignore these warnings since that is the expected behaviour to run multiple SQL scripts simultaneously.

     >**Note**: Visual Studio Code might crash after running the above command, you can rerun the command and continue to the next task.
-If Visual Studio is crashing more than 2 time uninstall and install the visual studio by following the next step.
+If Visual Studio is crashing more than 2 time uninstall and install the visual studio by following the below steps.

-1. From the start meanu search and select **Control Panel**:
+      - From the start meanu search and select **Control Panel**.
       - Under **Programs** select **Uninstall a program** link and locate the **Microsoft visual studio code (user)** right click and select **Uninstall**.
       - Back to **Microsoft edge** in address bar enter https://code.visualstudio.com/download and   click on download icon under **Windows**.
       - Once downloded is completed, open the downloded file and install the visual studio code.

-1. Once installation is done open visual studio code and re-perform step no 7.
+      - Once installation is done open visual studio code and re-perform step no 7.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.